poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 - Mutating the field because it's a non-private and non-final field
 - Mutating a final/private field using reflection

 This approach has the same problems exposed by the `Setter Injection` approach and additionally adds complexity due to the mutation/reflection required.
-Unfortunately, this is a pretty common pattern when a `Dependency Injection Framework` is used.
+Unfortunately, this is a pretty common pattern when people use a `Dependency Injection Framework`.

 NOTE:

-> When a class `ClassA` uses any method of another class `ClassB` we can say that `ClassB` is a dependency of `ClassA` and if `ClassA` has a dependency in `ClassB` the latter has to be explicitly required in `ClassA`'s constructor.
+> When a class `ClassA` uses any method of another class `ClassB` we can say that `ClassB` is a dependency of `ClassA`.

+> If `ClassA` has a dependency on `ClassB`, `ClassA` constructor should require `ClassB`.

 ![Feedback](https://cchacin.github.io/public/images/dependency-injection-in-java/Feedback.png)

 ## Realistic Example

-Every single `Hello World` example for any idea, concept, pattern, framework or library is super simple to understand and it just works fine, but when we need to implement in a real project things get more complicated and often as engineers we tend to try to solve the problem by introducing new layers to the problem instead of understanding what is the real problem.
+Every single `Hello World` example for any idea, concept, or pattern is super simple to understand, and it just works fine.
+But when we need to implement it in a real project, things get more complicated, and often, as engineers, we tend to try to solve the problem by introducing new layers to the problem instead of understanding what the real problem is.

 Now that we know the advantages of the `Dependency Injection Principle` using the `Constructor Injection` approach, let's create a more realistic example to see some inconveniences and how can we solve it without introducing a new layer to the mix.

 ### The Todo's Application
 ![Todos](https://cchacin.github.io/public/images/dependency-injection-in-java/Todos.png)

-Let's design a Todo's Application to perform CRUD operations (Create, Read, Update, Delete) to manage our todo list, an initial architecture can be like this:
+Let's design a Todo's Application to perform CRUD operations (Create, Read, Update, Delete) to manage our todo list, and an original architecture can be like this:

 ![3](https://cchacin.github.io/public/images/dependency-injection-in-java/3.png)

-- `TodoApp` is the main class that is going to initialize our application, this can be an android app, web page or a desktop application using any framework.
+- `TodoApp` is the main class that is going to initialize our application; this can be an android app, web page, or a desktop application using any framework.
-- `TodoView` is the class that would display a view to interact with, this class is going to delegate the data-related aspects to the `TodoHttpClient` and it's only responsibility is to paint/draw/render the information and get the input to perform actions against the data using the `TodoHttpClient` dependency.
+- `TodoView` is the class that would display a view to interact with, this class is going to delegate the data-related aspects to the `TodoHttpClient`.
+It's only responsibility is to paint/draw/render the information and get the input to perform actions against the data using the `TodoHttpClient` dependency.
 - `TodoHttpClient` is the class that contains a set of HTTP methods to persists `Todo` objects using a REST API.
 - `Todo` is a value object that represents a todo item in our data store.